 Designed with a leather palm, the Southback allows you to easily buckle your boots or zip off different jacket layers throughout the day.
 However, of the gloves we tested the Southback was at the bottom of the pack when evaluating for dexterity.
 The main reason behind this was that only a few of the fingers had reinforced leather on the fingertip, meaning some fingers do not get full purchase during complex tasks, such as pulling skins off of skis, or trying to turn a small key on a snowmobile.
 However, if you're just in the resort and need to attach a ticket or grab your polls, it will still do the trick.

-For a price of only $85, this glove comes with all of the bells and whistles that some of the more expensive gloves on the market include.
+This glove comes with all of the bells and whistles that some of the more expensive gloves on the market include.
 This is why we almost gave it our Best Buy Award.
 It has a nice fleeced nose wipe (one of our favorite features) and an easy-to-use cinch system.

 The nose wipe is a nice touch on those especially cold, nose runny days.